 What Muscles Are Used In A Resistance Band Chest Fly?

 The chest fly is an isolation exercise for your chest muscles – also called pectoralis or pecs.
 The pecs are involved in pushing movements like the chest press – but you also use them when bringing your straight arm in front of you when having it extended to the side (basically the chest fly movement haha).
-Depending on what height you anchor the band you can put a focus on the upper or lower chest portion.
+Depending on what height you anchor the band you can put a focus on the upper or the lower chest portion.

 Main Working Muscles: